 Having grown up out of the city, nature is my favourite place to find calm.
 We take many outings to conservation areas where we hike, play, explore and become one with the wonder of nature.
 Often spending full days outside, we'll picnic and nap in the shade of a tree with bird songs as our backdrop.
 During any season, you'll find us in nature.

 Near and dear to my heart, I love a good adventure.
-We take trips throughout the GTA, including The Zoo, ROM, AGO, Science Centre, Wonderland, Aquarium, playgrounds, parks among many more.
-We cycle up, down and all around the city, to The Island and back and just about anywhere we can ride.
-There is little we don't do, pandemic aside.
+We take trips throughout the GTA and well beyond that too, including the Zoo, ROM, AGO, Science Centre, Wonderland, Aquarium, Lion Safari, playgrounds, parks and many more.
+We cycle up, down and all around the city, to the island and just about anywhere we can ride.
+There is little we don't do.

 Regular local walks along with outdoor and indoor playgrounds, physical games, swimming and sports activities combined with a myriad of other outdoor and indoor activities ensure that physical play is a constant in my care.
 That being said, we'll also happily stay home and enjoy a lazy day too.
 As always, we like balance in our activities.

 I understand the importance of social interaction for the kids (and me too!)
-When not restricted by the pandemic, I'm highly active in the community and parent circles, arranging regular playdates and outings with others.
+I'm highly active in the community and parent circles, regularly attend baby and toddler meetups and arrange regular playdates and outings with others.
 Indoor and outdoor classes and local community playgrounds also become a hub for social play.

 I incorporate scheduled programs into a our weekly plans on a regular basis.
 Music, dance, art and gymnastics are just some of the options we like to explore.
 We take advantage of FunGuide opportunities where possible, but tend to prefer professionally planned opportunities for better consistency and adaptability of kids ages.